Current Projects

 English:

 Alejandro Ponce de León is a researcher and educator working at the intersection of environmental humanities, technoscience studies, and citizen science.
 His recent work explores how infrastructures and devices animate territorial imagination.
-His doctoral research, The Technosocial Life and Death of the Cauca River Project, traced the historical entanglements between hydrology and technoscientific statecraft in southwestern Colombia, drawing on archival research, fieldwork, and interviews to study the transnational flow of hydroknowledge across the Americas.
+His doctoral research, The Technosocial Life and Death of the Cauca River Project (UC Davis, 2025), traced the historical entanglements between hydrology and technoscientific statecraft in southwestern Colombia, drawing on archival research, fieldwork, and interviews to study the transnational flow of hydroknowledge across the Americas.
 With Dr. Lisa Blackmore, he co-develops the Hydrocommons Map, a collaborative platform that connects initiatives dedicated to the care and defense of water ecosystems in Latin America through research, activism, outreach, and education.
 Together with Victoria Mohr and Philipp Simon, he is designing a replicable Arduino-based curriculum that guides participants to envision energy circulation—from production to reduction—in spaces affected by environmental injustice.
 His research has been published in Tapuya, ASAP/J, Water History, Cultural Studies, and the Journal of Latin American Cultural Studies, among others.
-He is currently affiliated with the University of California, where he works on initiatives that promote technology literacy and accessibility, inclusive instructional design, and equitable learning environments.
+He is currently affiliated with the University of Virginia.

 Spanish:

 Alejandro Ponce de León es investigador y especialista en educación que trabaja en la intersección entre las humanidades ambientales, los estudios de la tecnociencia y la ciencia ciudadana.
 Su trabajo más reciente explora las relaciones entre infraestructuras, dispositivos y la imaginación territorial.
-Su investigación doctoral, The Technosocial Life and Death of the Cauca River Regulation Project, rastreó los encuentros entre la hidrología y la administración tecnocientífica en el suroccidente colombiano, atendiendo a la circulación transnacional del conocimiento hídrico en las Américas.
+Su investigación doctoral, The Technosocial Life and Death of the Cauca River Regulation Project (UC Davis, 2025), rastreó los encuentros entre la hidrología y la administración tecnocientífica en el suroccidente colombiano, atendiendo a la circulación transnacional del conocimiento hídrico en las Américas.
 Junto con la Dra.
 Lisa Blackmore, codesarrolla el Mapa de Hidrocomunes, una plataforma colaborativa que conecta iniciativas dedicadas al cuidado y la defensa de los ecosistemas hídricos en América Latina mediante la investigación, el activismo y la educación.
 En colaboración con Victoria Mohr y Philipp Simon, actualmente diseña un currículo replicable basado en Arduino que guía a les participantes a imaginar la circulación de la energía —desde la producción hasta la reducción— en espacios profundamente afectados por la injusticia ambiental.
 Su trabajo investigativo ha sido publicado en Tapuya, ASAP/J, Water History, Cultural Studies y el Journal of Latin American Cultural Studies, entre otras publicaciones.
-Actualmente está afiliado a la Universidad de California, donde trabaja en iniciativas que promueven la alfabetización y la accesibilidad tecnológicas, el diseño instruccional inclusivo y los entornos de aprendizaje equitativos.
+Actualmente está afiliado a la Universidad de Virginia.

 Areas of Interest: